-- any conviction for an offence, or - any receipt of a fixed penalty imposed on him whilst the licence is in force.
+- any conviction for an offence, or - being charged with a criminal offence and Police or other regulatory investigations'

+• any receipt of a fixed penalty imposed on him whilst the licence is in force.

 Lost Property

 The driver shall immediately after the termination of any hiring of a Private Hire vehicle or as soon as practicable thereafter, carefully search the vehicle for any property which may have been accidentally left there.